ibm-cloud-docs/cis/troubleshooting.md

 ### 502 error “The dreaded 502”

 This error is one of the most common ones you may see.
 It typically occurs when a portion of a network is unavailable, for example, at the start of a DDoS attack.
 A particular data center may be unavailable for a time.
 Traffic will be re-routed.
-Run a trace route or check the IBM CIS status page.
+Run a trace route.

 Here is what you might see: `Error 502 - bad gateway error`